kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

 -->

 - [x] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name: DRADeviceAttachDuringScheduling
+  - Feature gate name: DRAPrebindingGates
   - Components depending on the feature gate: kube-scheduler
 - [ ] Other
   - Describe the mechanism: